About Exercise Glucose Spikes

 - Open your Levels app

-- Select the activity
+- Select the activity you want to add/edit

 - Click on the pencil in the upper right-hand side